MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-protection.md

 **macOS support details**:

-- Applied at device level: the same policy applies for any logged on user
+- Applied at the device level: the same policy applies for any logged on user
 - For macOS specific information, see [Device control for macOS](mac-device-control-overview.md).

 **Supported platform** - macOS Catalina 10.15.4+ (with system extensions enabled) or later